juijeong8324/juijeong8324/README.md

 # 💡Welcome to My Creative Hub💡

 ## Introduction
-Hi, I’m Uijeong Jeon, an engineer interested in **designing and implementing core features across diverse domains.**
+Hi, I’m Uijeong Jeon.
+My experience spans diverse domains, but I thrive most when diving deep into complex systems.
-I aim to grow as a versatile IT generalist with the ability to dive deep and operate as a specialist whenever a specific domain requires it.
+I am growing from a broad, versatile generalist into a specialist—especially in ML/AI and system-level optimization—where I dive deep to understand how complex models and systems work.

-- Currently exploring ML/AI and Security
+- Currently exploring ML/AI and DevOps(MLOps, AIOps)
 - Developed across Web, Mobile, and DevOps
 - Open-source contributor to Argo Workflows, NHN PowerPlatform, and Swish (Prolog IDE based WebAssembly).